chiefeh/chiefeh.github.io/docs/iac/my-first-iac.md

 - Use a free TLS Certificate from [Lets Encrypt](https://letsencrypt.org/)

-A stretch goal to only use ARM based AMI and have the container be platform agnostic (with respect to ARM/X86)
+A stretch goal to only use ARM based AMI and have the container be platform agnostic (with respect to ARM/X86).
+One part of this exercise is to learn containers and look at ways of running containers on AWS.

 ### GitHub Actions
 [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) is
-built into GitHub.
+built into GitHub and available to all account types.